qn895/blog/content/posts/2017-19-08---On-Writing-Meaningful-Git-Commit-Summary.md

 Reasons:

-- Easy for you and other to read
+- Easy for you and others to read
 - Easy for you to compile release notes/change log based on commit history

 ## Reference the issue/task (e.g. add `#123` to reference Github issue)

 Reasons:

-- Issue is always more descriptive
+- An issue is always more descriptive and transparent
-- Easily traceback what commit did with a simple issue search
+- Easily traceback what commit did what with a simple search through issue
-- Interwolve snapshot of code with comments/discussion along the thread and see how it changes over time
+- See how your code evolve along with the discussions in the thread (and particularly as specs and requirements change)
+- See how your commit is linked to multiple issues

 ## Frequent, smaller commits are better than one big commit

 Reasons:

-- Easily cherry-pick changes
+- Easily [cherry-pick](https://git-scm.com/docs/git-cherry-pick) relevant changes to another branch if needed (also super duper helpful if you're rebasing)
-- Easily identify which commit causes a problem using [git-bisect](https://git-scm.com/docs/git-bisect) (which by the way, is the best thing since sliced bread if you are hunting for a bug)
+- Quickly identify which commit causes a problem using [git-bisect](https://git-scm.com/docs/git-bisect) (which, by the way, is the best thing since sliced bread if you are hunting for a bug)

 # Patterns